jinjagit/kittens-api/README.md

 ## RestClient in IRB:

 To query the app via JSON request, you will need the RestClient gem installed.
-The open an IRB console and enter:
+Then, open an IRB console and enter:

 ```
 $ require 'rest-client'